kratos-respawned/HMS-Django/README.md

 # HMS-Django

- my sem 1 disruptive tech project\
+ my sem 2 IPR project\
  how to launch server ::-\
    --install django using pip install django\
    --open folder in vscode \